TimHanewich/PYPER/readme.md

     - `mid_axle_gear.stl`
     - `bearing_mount.stl`
     - `wheel_front.stl`
-- After printing the parts gears, you may need to slightly sand down some of the teeth of each gear so they mesh well against one another.
+- After printing the gears, you may need to slightly sand down some of the teeth of each gear so they mesh well against one another.

 ## Screws Needed to Put it all together
 - 2 M3*30mm for steering upright